mongodb/libmongocrypt/bindings/node/README.md

 | --- | --- | --- |
 | keyAltName | <code>string</code> | a keyAltName to search for a key |

-Finds a key in the keyvault which has the specified keyAltNames as a keyAltName.
+Finds a key in the keyvault which has the specified keyAltName.

 **Returns**: <code>Promise.&lt;(DataKey\|null)&gt;</code> - Returns a promise that either resolves to a [DataKey](#DataKey) if a document matches the key or null if no documents match the id.
 The promise rejects with an error if an error is thrown.